Skip to content

 MESSAGING

-Email Batch/Rule/Send Date/ Converted from Email Message
+Email Batch/Rule/Send Date/Converted from Email Message

 Find fans based on email delivery and conversion.

-SMS Campaign/ Send Date
+Send Date